cristianacmc/Fundamental_Project/README.md

 --------------------------------------

   ## App Design
-  I decided to build an App to add truffles from different categories, which allows you to update and delete truffles and see the list in which each truffle belongs to.
+  I decided to build an App to add truffles from distinct categories, which allows you to update and delete truffles and see the list in which each truffle belongs to.
   The database for this project comprises a Truffles table and a Categories table having a one-to-many relationship, where one Category can have many truffles and one truffle belongs to only one category.
-The ERD(entity–relationship model) for this MVP(Minimum Viable Product) is shown below:
+The ERD (entity–relationship model) for this MVP (Minimum Viable Product) is shown below:

 ![](Flask_App/images/ERD.png "ERD diagram")

 ## CI Pipeline:

  The Trello board I was used to track the project.
-A list of items were assigned to a <em>To Do</em> list, moving to a <em>Doing</em> lits and then to the <em>Done</em> list as the tasks were completed.
+A list of items were assigned to a <em>To Do</em> list, moving to a <em>Doing</em> list and then to the <em>Done</em> list as the tasks were completed.
- The state of the Trello board at the beggining was:
+ The state of the Trello board at the beginning was:

   ![](Flask_App/images/trello_board.PNG "Trello board")

-The trello board can be accessed [here](https://trello.com/b/ESbyu6vy/fundamentalproject)
+The Trello board can be accessed [here](https://trello.com/b/ESbyu6vy/fundamentalproject)

 ## Version Control

-The code was fully integrated into the SCM (source control management), Git and hosted in the repository hosting services GitHub, in order to tracking and managing changes to the code.
+The code was fully integrated into the SCM (source control management), Git and hosted in the repository hosting services GitHub, to allow tracking and managing changes to the code.
 Git provides the ability to store code in a central repository away from the development environment, track changes over time and create branches for additions to be made in isolation from stable code.

 ## Risk Assessment

 A risk assessment was designed to evaluate potential scenarios that may impact the project in a negative way.
-These measures could then be implemented in the app such that these risks are less likely to occur.
+These measures could be implemented in the app such that these risks are less likely to occur.
 This initial risk assessment is shown below:

 ![](Flask_App/images/risk_assessment.PNG "Risk Assessment")